osherachamim/AWS-EC2-Bash-Deploy/README.md

 # Static Website Hosting with Nginx

-In this project, we package a static website into a Docker container using the powerful Nginx web server.
-This approach allows us to deploy a collection of HTML, CSS, and JavaScript files in a containerized environment, making the deployment process smooth and efficient.
+In this project, we unzip a static website into the nginx folder using the powerful Bash script tool.
+This approach allows us to deploy a collection of HTML, CSS, and JavaScript files on EC2 on one click, making the deployment process smooth and efficient.

 ## Benefits